gsoft-inc/wl-web-configs/docs/eslint/advanced-composition.md

 # Advanced composition

-If the default [by project type shared configurations](/eslint/#available-configurations) doesn't fits your needs, rather than writing your own configuration from scratch, you can **compose a new one** from the underlying configuration pieces of this library.
+If the default [by project type configurations](/eslint/#available-configurations) doesn't fits your needs, rather than writing your own configuration from scratch, you can **compose a new one** from the underlying configuration pieces of this library.

 ## Available pieces